 2. Discover your strengths and develop them: Make it your life’s work to discover and express your talent.
-Doing so will give your life depth, meaning, and purpose.
-When you dedicate yourself to channeling your strengths into your career or projects that you’re passionate about, you will feel more confident.
+Doing so will give your life depth and purpose.
+When you dedicate yourself to channeling your strengths into your career or projects that you’re passionate about, you’ll feel more confident.
 Acknowledge your gifts and celebrate each milestone.

 3. Accept and work with your vulnerabilities: Just as we have strengths, we have weaknesses as well – our own ‘Achilles heel’.
-It’s essential that we become aware of them and adopt an objective approach.
+It’s essential that we become aware of them and handle them.
 If we avoid our flaws, others can use them against us, triggering shame, and feelings of insecurity.
 When we embrace our weaknesses and proactively work to improve them, we remove the negative charge around them, making us less vulnerable to the criticism of others.

 4. Take other people’s feedback with a grain of salt: At every stage of life, our performance and behavior will be evaluated by teachers, parents, bosses, partners, and friends.
 Sometimes feedback is given from a place of love and concern, while other times it can be ill-intended.
 No matter the intention, we have to learn to process feedback without letting it offend and hurt us.
 This is like putting on a bullet-proof vest that protects us from harsh and toxic words, allowing only useful advice to seep through.

 5. Don’t make it all about you: Sometimes, it helps to temporarily remove the focus from yourself and put the spotlight on those who need it.
 Tap into your empathetic side to help those trapped in difficult and disadvantageous situations.
 By dedicating yourself to acts of kindness and service, you’ll step out of an ego-based mentality and into your natural state of compassion.